 As with many things, the key to controlling mold is environmental control.
 So whether it's a water damage site or simply an average day in your home, keeping the relative humidity level low and reducing the amount of excess moisture is the key to a clean and safe living environment.

-Shop all dehumidifiers, learn more from our Dehumidifier Buying Guide or read one of our other helpful resources articles.
+Now that you've a better understanding of the relationship between excess moisture and mold, shop all dehumidifiers, learn more from our Dehumidifier Buying Guide or read one of our other helpful resources articles.